A year after deadly typhoon, Philippines women weave their magic

-BASEY/MANILA, Philippines, Nov 7 (Reuters) - A year after one of the world’s most powerful storms smashed into the Philippines, a group of women are stitching their lives back together by weaving colourful reeds used in handicrafts sold by the world’s top retailers.
+BASEY/MANILA Philippines (Reuters) - A year after one of the world’s most powerful storms smashed into the Philippines, a group of women are stitching their lives back together by weaving colorful reeds used in handicrafts sold by the world’s top retailers.

 Their workshop is a far cry from the high-end shops selling their products such as handbags and homewares on 5th Avenue in New York.